-Marcus Grubb joined the World Gold Council in June 2008.
-His key role is to be the gold strategist for the World Gold Council, responsible for the organisation’s view of all aspects of the gold market and to articulate it to investors of all types, from private wealth to institutional and sovereign investors worldwide.
-Marcus also acts as the global spokesperson, speaking at high profile forums and events worldwide.
-Lastly, he is responsible for managing partner relationships in investment, such as ETF Securities and BullionVault.
+Marcus Grubb joined the World Gold Council in 2008.
+He is the gold strategist for the World Gold Council, responsible for the organisation's view of all aspects of the gold market and to articulate it to investors of all types, from private wealth to institutional and sovereign investors worldwide.
+He is the key spokesperson for Gold Demand Trends.

-Marcus has worked in investment banking and capital markets for 20 years with experience in management, sales, trading, research and product origination.
+Marcus has enjoyed management roles in investment banking and capital markets for 20 years.
 He was the Global Head of Equities at Rabobank and a Board member, where he built and managed the global equities and equity derivatives business.
-Marcus was the founder Chief Executive of Swapstream, the largest inter-bank exchange for interest rate swaps, sold to the Chicago Mercantile Exchange in 2006.
-During the mid-1990s, Marcus was a top-rated Senior Investment Strategist running part of research at Union Bank of Switzerland and Salomon Brothers and began his career in Eurobond and swap origination at JP Morgan in the 1980’s.
-Marcus graduated in 1983 from Oxford University with top first class honours in Modern History & Economics.
+Marcus was the founder Chief Executive of Swapstream, the largest inter-bank exchange for interest rate swaps, which was sold to the Chicago Mercantile Exchange in 2006.
+During the mid-1990s, Marcus was a Senior Investment Strategist at Union Bank of Switzerland and Salomon Brothers and began his career in Eurobond and swap origination at JP Morgan in the 1980's.
+Marcus graduated in 1983 from Oxford University with first class honours in Modern History & Economics.

 Managing Director, Jewellery